 The qualification process consists of two phases: The Proposal Phase and the Qualification Phase.

 The goal of the proposal phase is to determine if the MDDT is suitable for qualification through the MDDT program and to identify the performance criteria that will be used to assess qualification.
 In this phase, the FDA asks submitters to provide information about the tool and the data collection plan, including the context of use.
-The FDA developed an optional Qualification Plan template to help the submitter provide the key elements they need to include in the qualification process.

 Those interested in seeking acceptance into the MDDT program should submit a complete proposal package.